daegalus/csrd/content.en/02-creating-your-character/01-type.md

 For her character arc, Jen chooses Aid a Friend.
 She decides that when her sorcerer character was young, she had a magical mentor.
 That mentor was later taken prisoner by a demon, so her character is always looking for clues on how to find the demon and release her friend from bondage.

+{{< hint info >}}
-(GMs are always free to pre-select a type’s special abilities at a given tier to reinforce the setting.
+GMs are always free to pre-select a type’s special abilities at a given tier to reinforce the setting.
 In the fantasy setting of Jen’s sorcerer, the GM might have said that all sorcerers (Adepts) start with Magic Training as one of their tier 1 abilities.
-This doesn’t make the character any less powerful or special, but it says something about her role in the world and expectations in the game.)
+This doesn’t make the character any less powerful or special, but it says something about her role in the world and expectations in the game.
+{{< /hint >}}

 ## Explorer